 How to Succeed When Changing Careers

 Changing careers can be difficult.
-Whether you’re considering a career change because you feel your current position is no longer fulfilling, or because you’re unhappy in it, there are a few key steps you can take to succeed.
+Whether you’re considering a change in a career path because you feel your current position is no longer fulfilling, or because you’re unhappy in it, there are a few key steps you can take to succeed.
 First, assess your interests and talents.
 Then, develop an action plan.

 Getting a graduate degree